KomodoPlatform/developer-docs/docs/mmV2/LP/walkthrough.md

 </collapse-text>

-Once the installation is complete, you need to either `Logout` then `Login` or execute the following command in each shell you use till the next `Login`
+Once the installation is complete, you need to either `Logout` then `Login` again or execute the following command in each shell you use till the next `Login`

 ```bash
 source $HOME/.cargo/env